Dizaster0/ImageRepository/README.md

 # ImageRepository
-A RESTful Image Repository built on Node.js using Express.js and Mongo Atlas
+A RESTful Image Repository built on Node.js using Express.js and Mongo

 ## Prerequisites
 Node v14.15.4